MicrosoftDocs/dynamics365-guidance/guidance/fasttrack/solution-workshops.md

 ---
 title: Solution Blueprint Review workshops
-description: The Solution Blueprint Review workshop serves as the starting point of Success by Design. ms.author: jedinh ms.date: 12/18/2020 ms.topic: article
+description: Learn about the Solution Blueprint Review workshop, which sets the stage for the FastTrack engagement and serves as the starting point of Success by Design. ms.author: jedinh ms.date: 12/18/2020 ms.topic: article